ernop/altitude-maps/tech/USER_GUIDE.md

 3.**Processed** - Downsampled to target resolution
 4.**Generated** - Exported as JSON for viewer

-Use `check_region.py` to see status of all stages!
+Use `ensure_region.py --check-only` to see status of all stages!

 ## Command Reference